jiyadkhan10/Automated-Teller-Machine-User-Interface/README.md

+# Automated Teller Machine User Interface
 # Course
 CS217	Object Oriented Programming <br />

-# Automated Teller Machine User Interface
+# Description
 Make a Software of the basic Automated Teller Machine (ATM) with the help of the concepts of Object Oriented Programming in C++ Language <br />

 # Designing the ATM System